-We find that GASB 77 did not cause affected municipalities to reduce their tax incentive spending, at least in the short term, regardless of whether nontax incentives or tax incentives in non-GAAP states are used as the comparison group.
-Our original surveys of 651 local government officials and 322 heads of finance for municipalities indicates that GASB 77 provides a clear explanation for this null results.
-Many government officials are not only uncertain if their own municipality complies with GASB 77, many respondents in both samples had a limited understanding of the rule itself.
-Interviews with supporters of GASB 77 confirm our null results of a limited impact of GASB 77 on changing government behavior.
+We find that GASB 77 did not cause affected municipalities to reduce their tax incentive spending in the aggregate.
+Why was this transparency reform seemingly ineffective?
+We take several steps towards answering this question.
+First, we collect original data from thousands of municipal annual financial reports (ACFRS) and estimate that at least 20% of municipalities have simply failed to comply with the transparency reform.
+Second, to gauge the salience of the transparency reform among policymakers, we conduct original elite surveys of 651 local government officials and 322 heads of finance for municipalities.
+We find that not only are many government officials uncertain about whether their own municipality complies with GASB 77, but many respondents in both samples had a limited understanding of the rule itself.
+Third, we conduct interviews with supporters of GASB 77 regarding why the policy may have been unsuccessful.
 Explanations of the limited impact of GASB 77 from these elite interviews include issues of non-compliance by cities and loopholes with GASB 77.
-The two successful cases of cities reforming incentives due to GASB 77 disclosures are cases of local interest groups harnessing this transparency for policy change.
-Our final set of empirical tests finds that the number of local newspapers impacts how politicians reduce incentives post GASB 77.
-This result, along with elites interviews suggests that transparency isn't a panacea for policy reform, but it is a useful if not a necessary condition for better policy.
+The two successful cases of cities reforming incentives due to GASB 77 disclosures are cases of local interest groups harnessing the increased transparency for policy change.